The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI: Fluorescence Modeling

-The mid-infrared contains prominent emission lines between 5.8 and 7.0~\um\ from the $\nu_2$ vibrational band of gas-phase \water.
-At the spectral resolution of the MRS ($R \sim 3000$), the ro-vibrational lines of the ortho and para nuclear-spin isomers are easily distinguishable.
+At the spectral resolution of the MRS ($R \sim 3000$), the ro-vibrational lines of the ortho and para nuclear-spin isomers are easily distinguishable, with the two isomers distinguished in blue and green respectively in \autoref{fig:fig2}.
 PSG provides separate molecular line lists for ortho- and para-\water, enabling direct measurement of the ortho-to-para ratio (OPR).

-The $\nu_3$ manifold spans the transition region between grating/channel settings 1B and 1C, which were sampled by Observations 2 and 6 on 2025 December 15--16, yielding two near-contemporaneous snapshots of 3I's \water\ production.
-Only the medium grating was used on 2025 December 27 (Observation 15).
-The three continuum-removed spectra in the \water\ fluorescence region, sorted by epoch, are shown in the top panels of \autoref{fig:fig2}.
+As part of the pixel-by-pixel analysis, OPR values were obtained across the central region of the \water\ coma and were consistent with the equilibrium value of 3 when accounting for both measurement uncertainties and uncertainties stemming from the continuum removal process.
+When retrieving the overall \water\ production rates from the annulus-extracted spectra, the OPR was fixed to 3.